adventuregamestudio/ags/Android/README.md

 The Android app consists of three parts, each with different requirements:

--   Java app: needs the Android SDK for Windows, Linux or Mac.
+- **Java app**: needs the Android SDK for Windows, Linux or Mac.
+If you build from command-line as opposed to Android Studio you also need Apache Ant.
 Requires built native engine library.
--   Native engine library: needs the Android NDK for Windows, Linux or Mac.
+- **Native engine library**: needs the Android NDK for Windows, Linux or Mac.
 Requires built native 3rd party libraries.
--   Native 3rd party libraries: needs the Android NDK for Linux.
+- **Native 3rd party libraries**: need the Android NDK for Linux and number of tools (see full list in the corresponding section below).

-For example, if you have prebuilt native engine library, you may follow instructions for "Java app" straight away.
+For example, if you have got prebuilt native engine library (e.g. provided as a part of AGS release), you may follow instructions for "Java app" straight away.
 If you are building from scratch, then first follow "Native 3rd party libraries", then "Native engine library", and "Java app" only then.

 ## Native 3rd party libraries

 These are backend and utility libraries necessary for the AGS engine.
 Building them currently is only possible on Linux.

+Requirements:
+* Android NDK r16b (not later).
+This is the preferred NDK which is still able to build all the libraries and produce output compatible with older devices that we still support.
+Download link: https://developer.android.com/ndk/downloads/older_releases#ndk-16b-downloads
+* Following tools must be installed on your Linux system as they are used for downloading library sources and  during build process: **autoconf**, **automake**, **cmake**, **curl**, **libtool**.

-Before building you need to have Android NDK installed with prepared standalone toolchains for all Android platforms.
-See https://developer.android.com/ndk/guides/standalone_toolchain.html for instructions on creating the standalone toolchains.
+After you have installed Android NDK you have to prepare three standalone toolchains for the android-14 platform, for "arm", "x86" and "mips" processors.

-Make sure your Linux system has 'curl' utility installed, it is required for the download script.
+(See https://developer.android.com/ndk/guides/standalone_toolchain.html for general reference.)

-Set NDK_HOME variable, pointing to the location of Android NDK at your system.
-Change to the <SOURCE>/Android/buildlibs directory and run, e.g. assuming the ndk is installed in '/opt/android-ndk-r16b':
+Set NDK_HOME variable, pointing to the location of Android NDK at your system, e.g. assuming the ndk is installed in '/opt/android-ndk-r16b':

     $ export NDK_HOME=/opt/android-ndk-r16b

+then generate toolchains:

+    $ $NDK_HOME/build/tools/make_standalone_toolchain.py --arch arm --api 14 --install-dir $NDK_HOME/platforms/android-14/arm
+    $ $NDK_HOME/build/tools/make_standalone_toolchain.py --arch x86 --api 14 --install-dir $NDK_HOME/platforms/android-14/x86
+    $ $NDK_HOME/build/tools/make_standalone_toolchain.py --arch mips --api 14 --install-dir $NDK_HOME/platforms/android-14/mips

+If you don't specify "--install-dir" this will create an archive in a working directory, in which case you should manually unpack it to the respective place.

+Now, assuming `<SOURCE>` is AGS source location,

     $ cd <SOURCE>/Android/buildlibs
     $ ./buildall.sh

 This will download, patch, build and properly install the required libraries.

-Library sources must be available in <SOURCE>/libsrc.
-Compiled libraries will be put to <SOURCE>/Android/nativelibs.
+Library sources must be available in `<SOURCE>/libsrc`.
+Compiled libraries will be put in `<SOURCE>/Android/nativelibs`.

 ## Native engine library